YatharthSingh-VIT/Projects-/README.md

 | 10 | **View Statistics** | Displays general menu and order metrics. | All |
 | 11 | **Exit** | Closes the application. | All |

-##📁Project Structure
+##📁Project Organization

-the Entire Application is contained within a single Python file.
+ One Python file contains the complete application.

-* `Food Menu Mangement system.py` - The core script containing all functions and the main menu loop.
+ * `Food Menu Mangement system.py`: All functions and the primary menu loops are contained in this core script.
-    * **Data Structures:**
-        *`menu_items`: A dictionary storing food items, keyed by a unique item ID (e.g.`Sushi`).
+     * **Data Structures:** *`menu_items`: A dictionary with food items stored, each keyed by a distinct item ID (e.g., `Sushi`).
-        *`orders_list`: A list used to store Dictionaries representing placed order.
-    * **Functions:** Contains helper function drives the application's user interface.

-##💡Future Enhancemets
+         * Dictionaries that represent placed orders are stored in a list called `orders_list`. * Functions:  The application's user interface is driven by a helper function.

+ ## Future Improvements

-* **Persistence:** Save menu and Data to a file (CSV, JSON or a simple database) so the data persists after the script is closed.
+ * **Persistence:** To ensure that the data remains when the script is closed, save the menu and data to a file (CSV, JSON, or a basic database).
-* **Admin Login** Implement a simple password or token system to secure the administrative functions (options 6,7,8).
+ * **Admin Login** To safeguard administrative operations, use a straightforward password or token system (options 6,7,8).
-* **Order Fulfillment:** Add functionality to mark orders as "Completed" and move them to a history log.
+ * Order fulfillment: Provide the ability to mark orders as "Completed" and transfer them to the history log.
-* **Error Handling:** Improve robustness with more Detailed input validation.
+ * Error Handling: Enhance resilience through thorough input verification.
-* **GUI:** Convert teh command-line interface to a Graphical User Interface (GUI) using libraries like Tkinter or PyQt.
+* **GUI:** Convert teh command-line interface to Graphical User Interface (GUI) using libraries like Tkinter or PyQt.

 ##🤝Contributing